facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 ### Custom Fences

 The included `mdpopups.mdx.superfences` has an option that allows for custom fences.
+Custom fences are a convenient way to add support for special block content such as UML diagrams.
 Since configuring `mdpopups.mdx.superfences` is not allowed directly, you can setup your own custom fences via a separate `custom_fences` option.
-See the original SuperFences' [Custom Fence](http://facelessuser.github.io/pymdown-extensions/extensions/superfences/#custom-fences) documentation to learn more.
+See the original SuperFences' [Custom Fences][custom-fences] documentation to learn more.

 ```yaml
 ---